CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/NetQ-Agent-Upgrade-LCM.md

 {{<notice info>}}

 Upgrades can be performed from NetQ Agents of 2.4.x, 3.0.0, and 3.1.0 releases to the NetQ 3.2.0 release. <em>Lifecycle management does not support upgrades from NetQ 2.3.1 or earlier releases; you must perform a new installation in these cases.</em> Refer to {{<link title="Install NetQ Agents" text="Install NetQ Agents">}}.
-Additionally, LCM commands are not available to perform this upgrade.

 {{</notice>}}

 ## Prepare for a Cumulus NetQ Agent Upgrade

-In preparation for NetQ Agent upgrade on switches, perform the following steps:
+Prepare for NetQ Agent upgrade on switches as follows:

+{{< tabs "TabID23" >}}

+{{< tab "NetQ UI" >}}

 1. Click {{<img src="https://icons.cumulusnetworks.com/03-Computers-Devices-Electronics/09-Hard-Drives/hard-drive-1.svg" height="18" width="18">}} (Switches) in the workbench header, then click **Manage switches**, or click {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/03-Menu/navigation-menu.svg" height="18" width="18" alt="Main Menu">}} (Main Menu) and select **Upgrade Switches**.